Internship Program

 Do you have any work rights as an international student?

-Yes, international students have the same minimum rights and protections under the law as resident workers.
-That means that you are entitled to the same pay and minimum conditions of employment as resident workers.
+Yes, international are entitled to the same pay and minimum rights and protections as resident workers.

-The only difference is that, as an international student, you must be mindful of the limit on the number of hours that you can work while your course is in session.
+The only difference is that, as an international student, there is a limit on the number of hours that you can work while your course is in session.

 Know what type of worker you are

-Before you start working for a person or a business, it is important that you understand what type of worker you will be.
-The two main types of worker are called employee and independent contractor.
+Before you start working, it is important that you understand what type of worker you will be.
+The two main types of worker are employees and independent contractors.
 You are either one or the other – you can’t be both.

 Employees generally work for an employer who controls: